There are no items in your bag at this time.

 If you’re looking to set foundation, a fine dusting is all you really need.
 To combat shine, buff a bit of powder just in the areas where shine is your biggest concern.
 For setting concealer, apply it only to those areas where you wear concealer.
 If you want to add luminosity to skin, put the powder on areas where light naturally hits the face (like the cheeks, nose, and forehead).

-Follow these tips, and this unsung hero of the makeup world might become your new favourite product!
+Follow these tips, and this unsung hero of the makeup world might become your new favorite product!

 Do you want to see more articles like this?